thruston/tex-tristram/README.md

 PDFs one page at a time, with the scanned originals loaded in another tab.
 By carefully adjusting the zoom levels, I can flick between the two tabs and spot differences more easily.

+I have also added the catch words and signature marks at the foot of each page, carefully following the scans of the first editions.
+I have not (yet) included the smaller printers' marks visible on the scans.
+These are usually small numbers, and were added by the printers as part of the administration of the printing house.
+Typically they were used to show which compositor had one which pages (so they could be paid), but it is not clear exactly how they were used in these books.

 If you find this project entertaining or useful please consider supporting [Shandy Hall](https://www.laurencesternetrust.org.uk/join-in/donations/)